csc7/PP2_CI/README.md

 #### [Back to Index](#index)

 ## **Site Owner Goals**
+- To provide an interactive website.
+- To provide a responsive website.
 - To provide very basic tools and concepts about wavelet signals.
 - To show his work.
 - To give users the chance to contact the developer.